landoskape/cellector/README.md

 3. Save the data.
 4. Repeat (or use scripting to speed up).

+If you want to see the basic workflow in a notebook, look [here](./notebooks/tutorial.ipynb).
+Otherwise, read the instructions below or look at the [documentation](./docs/examples.md) which is very far from complete at the moment.

+#### Basic instructions
 We've provided a few functions to make ``RoiProcessor`` objects that work differently depending on what kind of data you are starting with.
 For an exhaustive list, go [here](./docs/examples.md).
 If you are working directly on the output of suite2p, use: